cs7org/TheaterQ/README.md

    ```bash
    tc qdisc change dev <oif> root handle <major> theaterq stage CLEAR
    ```
-   In both cases the Trace File Replay is stopped.
+   In both cases the Trace File replay is stopped.

 ### Syncgroups
-Multiple TheaterQ qdisc instances can be added to syncgroups, e.g. to sync the Trace File replay between a forward and return link.
+Multiple TheaterQ qdisc instances can be added to syncgroups, e.g. to sync the Trace File replay between a forward and return link interface.
 Use the following workflow:
 1. Create both qdiscs on different interfaces but add the `syncgroup <group>` option.
 All qdiscs with the same syncgroup number will be started synchronously.
 With default settings, 8 syncgroups are available (0-7), while each group can have up to 8 members.
 To add a syncgroup, they have to be in stage `LOAD`, `ARM` or `FINISH`.
 2. Load the Trace Files.
 Note: Trace files can have different entries and lengths, just the start point is synchronized between the groups.
 3. Setting one qdisc to the `RUN` stage will set all the other to `RUN`, whenever possible (e.g. a Trace File was ingested, and they are in a suitable stage).